nus-cs2103-AY2122S1/ip/docs/README.md

    * Deadline
    * Event
 2. Mark tasks as completed
-3. Tag tasks
+3. Add tags to tasks
-4. Search for a task you added before
+4. Search for a task you have added before
-5. Delete tasks that you are completed
+5. Delete any task
 6. An intuitive GUI

 ### ToDo